Is Apple Cider Vinegar Safe During Pregnancy? (Updated 2026 Guide)

 Can apple cider vinegar help with pregnancy heartburn?

-Many pregnant women report that diluted apple cider vinegar helps relieve heartburn, though scientific evidence is limited.
+Some pregnant women report that diluted apple cider vinegar helps relieve heartburn, though scientific evidence is limited.
 The theory is that ACV may help balance stomach acid levels.
-If you want to try it, mix 1 tablespoon of pasteurized ACV in a glass of water and drink it before meals.
-However, for some women, the acidity may worsen heartburn, so discontinue use if symptoms increase.
+If you want to try it, mix 1 tablespoon in a glass of water and drink before meals.
+However, for some women, the acidity may worsen heartburn.
+Consult your healthcare provider if heartburn persists.

 How Do We Score Products for Pregnancy Safety?